LIPA Remote Learning FAQs

 How can I support my child with their remote learning?

 Your enthusiasm and motivation are key in encouraging your child to get the most out of their remote learning.
 You know your child better than anyone so will know whether a timetable, rewards system or having a quiet space to work might be effective for them.
+We will provide you with a timetable of lessons for the week which you can follow if you choose or adapt as needed.
 We hope that the resources we have provided will give you the confidence to support your children with their learning, and as always we are on hand to support you should you need us.
 Above all, we want to ensure that our children are able to feel successful and confident about their learning, maintaining the momentum of returning to school in September.
 Having a routine throughout their time learning remotely will also help to ease the transition back to in-class learning following their isolation period and ensure that they have not missed any key learning.

 You can access Oak at www.thenational.academy.
 It’s easy to get on through a phone, tablet or laptop.
 You can use Oak on more than one device at the same time, which is great if you have children of different ages learning together.